May is ALS Awareness Month. Learn more about what you can do to end ALS with MDA.

 What is the progression of dermatomyositis?

-Onset of dermatomyositis occurs in childhood or adulthood, and its progression is gradual.
-In children, onset is usually between the ages of 5 and 14, and girls are affected more often than boys.
+Onset of dermatomyositis occurs in adulthood, and its progression is gradual.
+In children, juvenile dermatomyositis (JDM) can occur, usually beginning between the ages of 5 and 14 and affecting girls more often than boys.
 Although inflammatory myopathies like dermatomyositis can lead to great discomfort for at least a period of time, effective treatments are available, and for the most part these conditions aren’t life-threatening.
-In fact, many people recover partially or completely from dermatomyositis.
+Dermatomyositis can, however, affect other organs besides the skin and muscle, leading to issues such as joint or lung inflammation.
+With treatment, many people recover partially or completely from dermatomyositis.

 What is the status of research on dermatomyositis?